Aloha! Are you trying to decide where to stay on Maui?

 West Maui

-If you’re looking for the most posh and developed part of the island, West Maui is by far one of the best areas in Maui to stay.
+If you’re looking for some of the island’s top hotels, this region is by far one of the best areas to stay on Maui.

 1) Ka’anapali

-On the west shore of Maui (about a 40-minute drive from Kahului Airport), Ka’anapali was Hawaii’s first planned resort area.
+On the west shore of Maui (about a 40-minute drive from Kahului Airport), Ka’anapali was the first planned resort area in Hawaii.

 A strip of first-class hotels and condominium villages line a beautiful three-mile-long stretch of gold sand beach – Ka’anapali Beach.